 This is a sponsored post for ooly, however all opinions are my own.
 There may be affiliate links in this post which means that if you click on a link and purchase something, I may receive commission.

-Earth day is coming up and what better way to celebrate it but by making a bug barn for our beautiful earth’s creatures.
+Earth day is coming up and what better way to celebrate it but by making a DIY bug hotel (also called insect houses) for our beautiful earth’s creatures.
 My boys love bugs and bugs deserve a special place to hang out; don’t you think?
-I found an awesome way to make a bug barn worthy of being featured on Million Dollar Listing LA.
+I found an awesome way to make a DIY bug hotel worthy of being featured on Million Dollar Listing LA.

 - ooly lil paint brush set